 The Convent and Temple of Santa Clara

-The Convent and Temple of Santa Clara.
-This is situated in front of Hotel Villa Antigua and founded in 1639.
+The Convent and Temple of Santa Clara is situated in front of Hotel Villa Antigua and founded in 1639.
 Today there is still a nunnery in the cloisters.
 It includes a museum with an exhibition of paintings, religious sculpture, musical instruments, as well as other arts.
 It contains important works of Bitti and Montúfar, as well as those of many anonymous artists.
 The organ from the XVI century was recently restored in 1998.

 The Cathedral of Sucre

-Convent of San Felipe Nery
+Convent of San Felipe de Neri

-Built in the XVII century, it is an expression of the power of the Catholic Church in the flourishing American society.
+The Church and Convent of San Felipe de Neri were built in the XVII century, it is an expression of the power of the Catholic Church in the flourishing American society.
 Its terraces and balconies are built in an authentic colonial style and its views over the city are truly magnificent.

 The Monastery of La Recoleta

-Founded in 1601 by the Franciscans, it is a serene environment situated in the middle of a square beautifully surrounded by corridors full of roses and geraniums.
+The Monastery of La Recoleta was founded in 1601 by the Franciscans, it is a serene environment situated in the middle of a square beautifully surrounded by corridors full of roses and geraniums.

 Chapel 'Virgen de Guadalupe'

-Built in 1617 by order of Jerónimo Méndez de la Piedra.
+The Chapel of the "Virgen of Guadelupe" was built in 1617 by order of Jerónimo Méndez de la Piedra.
 The chapel preserves the image of the "Lady of Guadalupe", painted by Fray Diego de Ocaña, in 1601.
 Over time the popular cult has decorated the image with different kinds of jewellry.
 In 1748, the canvas was fortified with a layer of gold and silver, representing the shawl of the Virgin, only leaving the faces of the Virgin and the child of the original painting.
 Every year in September, a folkloric dance parade is held in honour of the Virgin of Guadalupe.

 Sucre is located exactly at the very watershed of the Amazon and Río de La Plata basins - at the hearth of the geographical division of South America.